bigpandaio/challenge/README.md

 # How do I submit my task?
 - Fork this repository.
-- Check out the relevant branch branch
+- Check out the relevant branch.
 - Commit your work.
 - Submit a pull request against this upstream repository.